-Otto Warmbier's condition: What is unresponsive wakefulness?
+Otto Warmbier: What is unresponsive wakefulness?

 Some patients who suffer an anoxic brain injury -- in which the brain is deprived of oxygen -- require care to restore normal blood pressure and heartbeat, and to ensure a continuous supply of oxygen to the brain, Glatter said.

 "Patients are placed on a ventilator and require medicine to reduce the risk of seizures, which are quite common after such an injury," he said.
-This is not the case for Warmbier, who can breathe on his own.
+This was not the case for Warmbier, who could breathe on his own.

 The majority of patients require chronic long-term care to address nutritional needs; prevent wound infections, urinary tract infections and pressure sores that can lead to sepsis; and avoid aspiration pneumonia, in which food, saliva or liquids are breathed into the lungs or airways, Glatter said.